Frequently Asked Questions About Victoria Woodhull

 lovers, it was probably just one and almost certainly not more than

 Tucker, Theodore Tilton, and Rev. Henry Ward Beecher.
-She was
+However, there's no proof she had affairs with any of the men.

 |